 Following the recent commitment by Royal Mail and the CWU to deliver the UK’s first CDC scheme, the policy debate is moving to implementation and regulation.

 The CDC Pensions Forum aims to support this policy debate and ensure that we take the opportunity to establish CDC plans that benefit the saver, within an effective regulatory framework and with appropriate governance.
-The Forum will host a series of events and publications to develop this work.

 After nearly a decade’s worth of meticulous research from the RSA, CDCs are firmly in sight.
 The CDC Forum will aim to make these a reality, acting as one voice for CDCs from across both industry and unions.